 For instance, Lei and others suggested that to treat baiye, one should soak it in liquified sticky rice with sugar for seven days.
-After taking out the baiye and diluting it, the herb needs to be steamed with alcohol, then soaked in juice squeezed from Siberian Solomon’s seal rhizome (huangjing, LPN: Polygonati rhizoma), and subsequently baked until it dries.
-The process of soaking and baking is repeated a number of times until the huangjing juice is dried out.
-Peony roots (shaoyao) needs to be dried under the sun, then its rough skin removed by a bamboo knife and trimmed.
-It is then deposited into water with honey and steamed for four hours, and then dried out under the sun before use.
-Redroot gromwell (zicao, LPN: Arnebiae radix) has to be steamed with water and wax until the water has come out.
+After taking out the baiye and diluting it, the herb needs to be steamed with alcohol, then soaked in juice squeezed from Siberian Solomon’s seal rhizome [huangjing (Ch.), Polygonati rhizome (LPN)], and subsequently baked until it dries.
+Soaking and baking are repeated several times until the huangjing juice is dried out.
+Peony roots (shaoyao) need to be dried in the sun before their rough skins can be removed with a bamboo knife and trimmed.
+The roots are then placed in water with honey, steamed for four hours, and dried out under the sun before use.
+Redroot gromwell [zicao( Ch.), Arnebiae radix (LPN)] has to be steamed with water and wax until the water is extruded.
 Its head and fine roots are removed and trimmed.
-Lei and others did not specify what type of wax they used, but they indicated clearly that three taels of wax should be melt with water in a large vessel.
-The melt wax should be heated together with the zicao to be processed.
-In this way the zicao will be coated with wax when the water comes out.
-While medicine treated with a high concentration of alcohol and honey keeps water and bacteria away, medicine coated with wax would be preserved well because wax is insoluble in room-temperature water and does not melt in natural conditions under 40°C. Namely, when the zicao is stored in room temperature, the wax coating will prevent the zicao from being affected by humidity.
-No water molecule permeating through the wax coating means that no microorganisms will grow inside; the medicine can then be preserved for a long time.
+Lei and others did not specify what wax they used, but they indicated clearly that three taels of wax should be melted with water in a large vessel.
+The melted wax was to be heated with the zicao to be processed.
+In this way, the zicao would be coated with wax as the water came out.
+While medicine treated with a high concentration of alcohol and honey keeps water and bacteria away, medicine coated with wax would be preserved well because wax is insoluble in room-temperature water and does not melt in natural conditions under 40°C. Namely, when the zicao is stored at room temperature, the wax coating will prevent the zicao from being affected by humidity.
+No water molecules permeating the wax coating means no microorganisms will grow inside.
+The medicine can then be preserved for a long time.

-Historical records mention a tea type called the wax-surfaced tea cakes (lamiancha).
-Was the lamiancha a type of tea that was coated with wax in a way similar to the treatment of the zicao as mentioned in the Lei’s Treatise?
-This is highly likely as tea was processed in ways highly similar to those listed in Lei and others’ book.
-The addition of camphor and other aromatic substances to the tea, as criticized by Cai Xiang, the Daguan Treatise authors, and other scholar-artists, which however remained a popular method among the public, was probably also an inheritance from the medicinal tradition since the producers might believe that such an addition not only strengthened the fragrance of the tea but also helped preserve it.
-The strong fragrance would expel insects that would consume the tea leaves; the processed aromatic substances made of dehydrated fragrant timber would also absorb moisture and keep it away from the tea.
+Historical records mention a tea type called wax-surfaced tea cakes (lamiancha).
+Was the lamiancha a type of tea coated with wax like the zicao mentioned in Lei’s Treatise?
+This is likely because tea was processed in ways similar to the treatise.
+The addition of camphor and other aromatic substances to the tea, criticised by Cai Xiang, the Daguan Treatise authors, and other scholar-artists, but which remained popular among the general public, was probably also an inheritance from the medicinal tradition since it was believed that the addition of camphor not only strengthened the fragrance of the tea but also helped preserve it.
+The intense fragrance of camphor would repel insects that could infest the tea leaves, and this processed aromatic substance made of dehydrated fragrant timber would also absorb moisture, protecting the tea.

-In the Northern Song tea texts, especially in the Daguan Treatise, the discussions of the processing and preservation techniques of tea reveal the consequences of over- or under-treatments of the tea, which parallel to the discussions of inappropriate treatments of medicine.
-The inappropriate treatments would lead to the changes of the taste, fragrance, and functions of the tea and medicine.
-Many drying and processing methods cited by Tang Shenwei, Chen Shiwen, and their colleagues were authorized by the Northern Song governments to ensure the quality of the production and preservation of medicine.
-Such government-authorized methods were no doubt major sources of improved tea-preservation knowledge of tea farmers.
+In the Northern Song tea texts, especially in the Daguan Treatise, the discussions of processing and preservation techniques for tea reveal the consequences of over-treating or under-treating tea.
+These discussions parallel those of inappropriate treatments of medicine.
+Inappropriate treatments would change the taste, fragrance, and functions of the tea and medicine.
+Many drying and processing methods cited by Tang Shenwei, Chen Shiwen, and their colleagues were authorized by Northern Song governments to ensure the quality of the production and preservation of medicine.
+Such government-authorized methods were undoubtedly a significant source of improved tea-preservation knowledge among tea farmers.